InContextSolutions/PandaSurvey/docs/source/GettingStarted.rst

     1              2159  2746
     2              2090  3004

-We've transformed our dataset and are ready to apply weights.
+We've transformed our dataset and are ready to calculate weights.

 .. code-block:: ipython